phonegap/phonegap-docs/docs/2-tutorials/2-develop/embed-webview.html.md

   ![](../../images/tabbar.png)

-10. Now we’ll need to set an entry point for our app to know what to display first.
+10. Now we'll need to set an entry point for our app to know what to display first.
 We’ll set the `TabBarController` to be the entry point by clicking on the *Attribute Inspector* tab and checking the box next to *Is Initial View Controller* like below.
 When the box is checked you’ll see an arrow added to the screen into the `TabBarController`.